Mother of Jamal Sutherland responds to changes at the Charleston County Sheriff’s Office

 NORTH CHARLESTON, S.C.
-(WCBD) — The mother of a man who died in-custody at the Sheriff Al Cannon Detention Center is responding to changes at the Charleston County Sheriff’s Office.
+(WCBD) — The mother of a man who died while in custody at the Sheriff Al Cannon Detention Center is responding to changes being made at the Charleston County Sheriff’s Office.

-Charleston County Sheriff, Kristin Graziano laid out everything she has changed since taking office six months ago.
+Charleston County Sheriff Kristin Graziano laid out everything she has changed since taking office six months ago in a blog post this week.

 “There’s a cause and God knows if there wasn’t a cause, I’d be half dead,” said Sutherland.
 She says Jamal looked and spoke about change.
 He died still believing in his faith as he shouted “Hallelujah” through the cell walls.